Vegvísir

 The vegvísir (Icelandic for "wayfinder", lit. 'way shower') is an Icelandic magical stave intended to help the bearer find their way through rough weather.
-The symbol is attested in the Huld Manuscript, collected in Iceland by Geir Vigfusson in Akureyri in 1860, and does not have any earlier attestations.
+The symbol is attested in the Huld Manuscript (1860), and does not have any earlier attestations.

 Despite its lack of a clear connection to the Viking Age, the symbol is often erroneously called a Viking compass.

-A leaf of the manuscript provides an image of the vegvísir, gives its name, and, in prose, declares that "if this sign is carried, one will never lose one's way in storms or bad weather, even when the way is not known".

-Stephen E. Flowers lists the Vegvisir in his translation of the Galdrabók, but in a later publication cites it in “Isländische Zauberzeichen und Zauberbücher” by Ólafur Davíðsson rather than the Galdrabók.
-Tomáš Vlasatý claims that it is not only in the Huld manuscript but also in two other Icelandic grimoires, Galdrakver (designated Lbs 2917 a 4to and Lbs 4627 8vo) and has Christian roots.

 Etymology

 Vegvísir is a compound word formed from the two Icelandic words: vegur (lit. 'way') and vísir (lit. 'show + -er').
 Vegur means 'way, road, path', and vísir is an inflected form of vísa, 'to show, to let know, to guide, point out, indicate'.
 Its meaning is comparable to English wise, as in, 'it points someone the right way'.

-The cognate word also exist in the other Norse languages: vejviser, meaning 'directory' (among others), and vägvisare, meaning 'signpost' (among others).
-The word can be traced back to the 13th century (Old Danish: veivisere; Old Swedish: væghvisare) as a word for a ship's magnetic compass, as well as in its literal and figurative sense.
+The construction also exists in other Germanic languages: vejviser, vägvisare, Wegweiser, variously meaning "signpost, directionary", etc. The word can be traced back to the 15th century (Old Danish: veivisere; Old Swedish: væghvisare) in its literal and figurative sense.

+Huld manuscript

+The vegvísir first shows up in the Huld Manuscript (ÍB 383 4to), today part of the National Library in Reykjavík.
+The manuscript is a collection of occult symbols and therof, collected in Iceland by Geir Vigfusson in Akureyri in 1860.
+A leaf of the manuscript (page 60) provides an image of the symbol, gives its name, and, in prose, declares that "if this sign is carried, one will never lose one's way in storms or bad weather, even when the way is not known".

+Stephen E. Flowers lists the Vegvisir in his translation of the grimoire Galdrabók, but in a later publication cites it in “Isländische Zauberzeichen und Zauberbücher” by Ólafur Davíðsson rather than the Galdrabók.
+(Note: Flowers lists the image on page 88 of Icelandic Magic: Practical Secrets of the Northern Grimoires, Inner Traditions, 2016 giving the source, page 125, as “Isländische Zauberzeichen und Zauberbücher.”
+Zeitschrift des Vereins für Volkskunde 13 (1903): 150–67, 267–79; Tables III–VII.
+English version: Icelandic Magic Symbols and Spell Books.
+Translated and annotated by Justin Foster. www.academia.edu (accessed July 17, 2015).)
+Tomáš Vlasatý claims that it is not only in the Huld manuscript but also in two other Icelandic grimoires, Galdrakver (designated Lbs 2917 a 4to and Lbs 4627 8vo) and has Christian roots.